BenMerken/webapp-symfony-react-native/README.md

 https://symfony.com/doc/current/security/csrf.html

+CSRF - or Cross-site request forgery - is a method by which a malicious user attempts to make your legitimate users unknowingly submit data that they don't intend to submit.

+Before we can use CSRF protection we have to install it in our project
+![alt text][img_CSRFInstall]

+After this we have to enable CSRF protection in the framework.yaml in the config/packages directory

+![alt text][img_EnablingCSRF]

 ### Code coverage

 Code is being covered by writing PHPUnit tests.
 By using this command, coverage gets exported to html in the "Coverage" directory